 Contrast: The overall contrast level of your features is medium.
 No feature is extremely light or extremely dark compared to the rest.

-Eyes: Light to medium brown, olive green, dark hazel, light hazel, warm blue (often with a yellowish rim around the pupil).
-Medium to dark brown for darker ethnicities but with obvious warm undertones.
+Eyes: Light to medium brown, olive green, dark hazel, light hazel or warm blue (often with a yellowish rim around the pupil).

-Hair: Usually neither very dark nor very light, has a medium intensity - light to medium golden blond through to brown, or strawberry blond through rich and warm red (copper) to deep auburn.
-Darker ethnicities may have deep golden brown or even brown-black hair with obvious warm undertones.
+Hair: Usually neither very dark nor very light, has a medium intensity - light to medium golden blond through to medium brown, or strawberry blond or rich and warm red (copper).

-Deciding factor: Silver makes you look pale and pasty, but gold makes you shine.
+Deciding factor: Silver makes you look pale and pasty, but gold gives you a healthy glow.

-Your dominant characteristic is cool if the first thing that strikes you about your colouring is the total absence of warmth and the distinctive coolness coming from your features.
-Your skin has obvious greyish, blue, pink, or red undertones (with clear blue veins).
+Your primary colour aspect is cool if the first thing that strikes you about your colouring is the total absence of warmth and the distinctive coolness coming from your features.
+Your skin has obvious blue or greyish undertones (with clear blue veins).

 Contrast: The overall contrast level of your features is medium to high.
 You may have very dark hair in contrast to a lighter skin tone.

-Hair: Ash blond through to brown, chestnut brown with no reddish highlights, silver ash blond, grey/silver mix.
-Darker ethnicities may have dark brown, brown-black, or black hair.
+Hair: Ash blond through to black, all brown shades with no highlights, silver, grey/silver mix.

 Main aspect: The obvious coolness coming from your appearance combined with a higher contrast between hair and skin.
 This coolness can either be a frosted, icy vibe or a more gentle, subdued coolness (depending on your secondary characteristic).